Did you know that optimizing your images before uploading them to WordPress can have a huge impact on your website speed?

 ImageOptim is a Mac utility that allows you to compress images without losing any quality by finding the best compression parameters and removing unnecessary color profiles.

-If you’re not saving images optimized for web, then start doing so now.
-It can make a huge difference on your site speed, and your users will thank you for it.
-Sure the image quality might decrease slightly, but most users won’t notice it.
+If you are not saving images optimized for the web, then you need to start doing so now.
+It will make a huge difference in your site speed, and your users will thank you for it.

 Not to mention, faster websites are great for SEO, and you will likely see an increase in your search engine rankings.

 Alternatively, you can use a managed WordPress hosting company because they often offer both caching and CDN as part of the platform.

 We hope this article helped you learn how to optimize your images in WordPress.
 You may also want to see our guide on how to improve your WordPress security or our expert picks for the best WordPress plugins for business websites.